MuktaJotwani7/SharkTankINDIAProject/README.md

-# SharkTankINDIAProject
-This project is an interactive Power BI dashboard built using data from *Shark Tank India*.
-It analyzes startup pitches, investor (shark) participation, funding amounts, and brand performance across episodes.
 # 🦈 Shark Tank India – Power BI Dashboard Project

 This project is an interactive Power BI dashboard built using data from *Shark Tank India*.
 It analyzes startup pitches, investor (shark) participation, funding amounts, and brand performance across episodes.